whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-26-Luxor-Box-Special-Edition-Summer-Fun-Box-July-2016-Review.md

 **Jules Smith** Gemma Earrings. *Value $65*

 And of course a set of matching earrings, yay!
 Plus it's also 14k Gold Plated.
 You can wear the top piece alone as a mini stud, or combine both pieces for a beautiful long look.
 I wore them together and loved it!
+Again, I was wearing these in my picture above.

 <br>